This article will introduce you to the best games currently available which support SLI.

 What Is SLI?

 As such, they were severely limited in the way that frames were rendered, often using a technique called alternate frame rendering in which one GPU would render every odd frame, and the other renders every even frame.
-The low bandwidth that SLI bridges provided was likely another nail in the coffin.
+The restricted bandwidth that SLI bridges provided was likely another nail in the coffin.

 So, We Can’t Have Multiple GPU Setups?